Android KitKat: Platform

 A new runtime environment known as the Android Runtime (ART), intended to replace the Dalvik virtual machine, was introduced as a technology preview in KitKat.
 ART is a cross-platform runtime which supports the x86, ARM, and MIPS architectures in both 32-bit and 64-bit environments.
 Unlike Dalvik, which uses just-in-time compilation (JIT), ART compiles apps upon installation, which are then run exclusively from the compiled version from then on.
-This technique removes the processing overhead associated with the JIT process, improving system performance.
+This technique eliminates the processing overhead of JIT, improving system performance.

 Devices with 512 MB of RAM or less report as "low RAM" devices.
-Using an API, apps may detect low RAM devices and modify their functionality accordingly.
+Using an API, apps can detect low-RAM devices and adjust their functionality accordingly.
 KitKat also supports zram.
 WebView components were updated to utilize a version of the Google Chrome rendering engine.
-A new Storage Access Framework API allows apps to retrieve files in a consistent manner; as part of the framework, a new system file picker (branded as "Documents") allows users to access files from various sources (including those exposed by apps, such as online storage services).
+A new Storage Access Framework API allows apps to retrieve files consistently; as part of the framework, a new system file picker (branded as "Documents") allows users to access files from various sources (including those exposed by apps, such as online storage services).

 A public API was introduced for creating and managing text messaging clients.
-Sensor batching, step detection and counter APIs were also added.
+Sensor batching, step detection, and counter APIs were also added.
 KitKat supports host card emulation for near-field communications, which allows apps to emulate a smart card for activities such as mobile payments.

+This version also introduced official support for IR blasters API.